verilye/Database/README.md

 as a general pointer on where to focus your attention next.

 ### TODO
-- revisit current code and correct for cleanliness
-- remove chatting functionality and repurpose client and server to just socket connect
 - update connecting protocol so that its a little more sophisticated
     - what is being sent and recieved will need to be revamped totally to fit the new protocol
 - implement the event loop and nonblocking IO